Vining Lab at Penn Dental Medicine

 Bioengineering PhD Student

-Amanda is a first year Bioengineering PhD student.
+Amanda is a second-year Bioengineering PhD student.
 She received her bachelor’s degree in Biomedical Engineering at the University of Michigan and is an NSF Graduate Research Fellow.
 She is interested in studying the mechanobiology of Head and Neck Cancers through biomaterials approaches.
 In her free time, she enjoys running, reading, and exploring all the parks in Philly.

 Doris Chen